Kusanagi Station (Shizuoka Railway)

-Kusanagi Station (草薙駅, Kusanagi-eki) is a railway station in Suruga-ku, Shizuoka, Shizuoka Prefecture, Japan, operated by the private railway company, Shizuoka Railway (Shizutetsu).
+Kusanagi Station (草薙駅, Kusanagi-eki) is a railway station in Shimizu-ku, Shizuoka, Shizuoka Prefecture, Japan, operated by the private railway company, Shizuoka Railway (Shizutetsu).

 Lines

 Kusanagi Station is a station on the Shizuoka–Shimizu Line and is 6.4 kilometers from the starting point of the line at Shin-Shizuoka Station.

 Connection to Kusanagi Station on the Tōkaidō Main Line is possible, with the two stations situated just 150m apart.

 Station layout

 The station has two side platforms.
-The station building is located on the north side of the Shin-Shimizu direction platform, and it had automated ticket machines, and automated turnstiles, which accept the LuLuCa smart card ticketing system as well as the PiTaPa and ICOCA IC cards.
+The station building is located on the north side of the Shin-Shimizu direction platform, and it had automated ticket machines, and automated turnstiles, which accept the LuLuCa smart card ticketing system as well as the PiTaPa, TOICA, and ICOCA IC cards.
 The station is wheelchair accessible.